kingdonb/rit-csh-slides/flux-basics.md

 * Developer just pushes changes to Git
 * {::wait/}They go automatically to Kubernetes
-* {::wait/}...notify us if everything was alright
+* {::wait/}...notify us if everything went alright

+(User Experience should be simple)

+# GitOps

+* Developer just pushes changes to Git
-* {::wait/}...in case anything changes, GitOps will put it back
+* {::wait/}...in case anything changes, GitOps reconciling (Flux) will put it back This is called Drift Correction

 (User Experience should be simple)